CodingF0X/Reservation-App/README.md

 - Synchronous, decoupled microservices using TCP for inter-service calls

-- Domain-Driven Design (DDD) and clean, layered architecture and SOLID principles.
+- Clean, layered architecture and SOLID principles.

 - JWT-based authentication and role-based authorization with Passport on top of Nest.js